 C16.
-Are floor surfaces: (a) slip-resistant, even when wet? (b) of a quality that is sympathetic to acoustics - i.e. not so "hard" as to cause acoustic confusion? (c) firm for wheelchair manoeuvre?
+Are floor surfaces:

+(a) slip-resistant, even when wet?

+(b) of a quality that is sympathetic to acoustics - i.e. not The corridors are hard flooring.

+so "hard" as to cause acoustic confusion?

+(c) firm for wheelchair manoeuvre?

 C17.
-Are junctions between floor surfaces arranged in a way that avoids presenting tripping hazards and causing visual confusion?
+Are junctions between floor surfaces arranged in a way

+that avoids presenting tripping hazards and causing

+visual confusion?

 C18.

-Is any reception point suitable for approach and use from both sides by people in standing and seated positions?
+both sides by people in standing and seated positions?

 C19.
-Is it fitted with an induction loop? $\sqrt{}$ C20.
-If public telephone is available (say at reception, is it, and $\sqrt{}$ its instructions): (a) at a height suitable for all users?
-N/A (b) equipped with inductive coupling?
-N/A C21.
-For those progressing to other parts of the building is $\sqrt{}$ information provided by signs, supported by tactile information such as a map or model?
+Is it fitted with an induction loop?

+C20.
+If public telephone is available (say at reception, is it, and

+its instructions):

+(a) at a height suitable for all users?
+N/A

+(b) equipped with inductive coupling?
+N/A

+C21.
+For those progressing to other parts of the building is

+information provided by signs, supported by tactile

+information such as a map or model?

-General notes to block:
+eneral notes to block: